-COTRISA operates in such a way as to mitigate the effects that ensue from market distortions in the cereals markets, wheat in particular, and that undermine the negotiating power of the small producers.
+COTRISA operates in such a way as to mitigate the effects that ensue from market distortions in the cereals markets, wheat in particular, and that undermine the negotiating power of small producers.

 It has silo facilities with storage and drying capacities needed to enable it to play an active and convincing role in the marketing of wheat.
-It is through these facilities that COTRISA carries out its main role as purchaser of wheat under the Wheat Purchasing Programme (PCT), in line with a government policy of support for the agricultural sector whose aim is to establish a suitable relationship between the relevant import parity prices of imported wheat and domestic market prices.
+It is through these facilities that, when necessary, COTRISA authorizes wheat purchasing authorities under the Wheat Purchasing Programme (PCT).
+This is in line with a government policy of support for the agricultural sector whose aim is to establish a suitable relationship between the relevant import parity prices of imported wheat and domestic market prices.

-COTRISA also provides paid grain packaging and storage services as one of the means of reducing the company's latency costs.
-This enables it to use its resources rationally so that these costs do not represent a significant drain on its wealth, and as a result it does not require extraordinary government funding.
+COTRISA also provides paid grain packaging and storage services as a way to raise the funds to cover the company's costs.
+This enables it to use its resources rationally so that these costs do not represent a drain on its wealth and it does not require extraordinary government funding.